ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+bility, which it truly says, &quot;af
+fects the heart and takes captive the understand
+ing, it is as a man may say, magnificent.
+Gross exaggeration could not be laid to the
+door ol him, who should call it superb.
+It con
+vinces while it delights.
+We recommend it to
+the people who write elegies, as a model of the
+patnetic suoiimo.
+1 here is a moral to it a
+useful lesson, which should be conned over and
-earned by heart.
+learned by heart.
 We know nothing, in the
 whole range of classic literature, superior to it.&quot;
 With this panegyric, from a judge we com
 mend the cflusion to our readers: